JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 3.md

 - Relocatable programs are programs that can be loaded into phsyical memory from other locations
 - A program is relocatable if it can be relocated without the loss of data.
 If a program contains relative addresses (or logical addresses) then it is relocatable.
 ###### ii.
 What is (are) the advantage(s) and/or disadvantage(s) of small versus big page sizes?
+- Small page sizes:
+	- Advantage: The internal fragmentation caused by the last page is smaller
+	- Disadvantag: Page table entries accquire more overhead, and I/O is slower
+- Big page sizes:
+	- Advantage: I/O is more suitable for larger page sizes, page tables have less overhead
+	- Disadvatange: internal fragmentation in the last frame
 ###### iii.
 What is (are) the advantage(s) of paging over segmentation? iv.
 What is (are) the advantage(s) of segmentation over paging?
 Explain your answers.
+- Paging is advantageous compared to segmentation because

 ## Question # 2
 Consider the below implementations of a semaphore’s wait and signal operations: